 - Seeking distraction, avoiding being alone with our thoughts.

-To change our lives in a meaningful way, we must create the space to allow it to happen.
-Focusing on the essential becomes increasingly difficult with a distracted mind, a cluttered home, and a jam-packed schedule.
+To change our lives in a meaningful way, we must create space to allow it to happen.
+Developing a greater awareness of the Twitch is more difficult with a distracted mind, a cluttered home, and a jam-packed schedule.
 Even if you’re not exactly sure what you do want in your life, begin by removing everything that you don’t.
-Release the heavy while promoting what makes you feel light.

 In order to minimize clutter, it’s important to note that clutter takes on many forms.
 Consider the following: